Linger06/Linger/src/Linger.DataAccess/README.md

 - Implement proper disposal patterns with `using` statements
 - Use async methods for I/O intensive operations
 - Choose appropriate database-specific implementations for optimal performance

-## Contributing

-This library is part of the Linger framework.
-Please refer to the main repository for contributing guidelines.